varsharavichandran06/varsharavichandran06/README.md

 # Hi, I'm Varsha 👋

-GenAI Engineer building multi-agent and RAG systems.
+AI Engineer building multi-agent systems.
 MS in Computer Science at UMass Amherst (May 2026).
-Previously interned at Microsoft and IBM.
+Previously worked at Microsoft and IBM.

 ## What I'm working on